jsonzilla/UTL/docs/blog/map_macro_reflection.md

 static_assert( Quaternion{1, 2, 3, 4} + Quaternion{5, 6, 7, 8} == Quaternion{6, 8, 10, 12} );
 ```

+### Advanced examples

+Real-world applications of course extend far beyond the toy problems listed above and would be too verbose to fully present here, for example, this exact principle was used to implement reflection for a [utl::json](https://github.com/DmitriBogdanov/UTL/blob/master/docs/module_json.md) parser which knows both how to parse and how to serialize reflected structs with any level of nesting (aka reflected structs can include other reflected structs, nested containers with them and etc.).

 ## Map-macro implementation

 ```cpp